Miami, FL Car Accident Attorney

 Florida operates under pure comparative negligence laws.
 In circumstances where an injured driver qualifies to press charges, the fault-based rating system comes into play.
 This means either the insurance company or the court assigns a percentage-based fault rating to each party.
 Evidence-gathering is a crucial aspect of this process because the plaintiff’s total compensation is reduced by the percentage of fault they possess.
 This is where help from our accident attorneys comes into play.

-Car Accident Laws in Florida
+Car Accident Laws in FL

 Florida is a “no-fault”(PIP) state when it comes to car accidents.
 This means that you can recover money from your PIP insurance carrier for your medical bills caused by the accident regardless of negligence.
-If you can establish that the accident was caused by another person’s negligence, you can recover compensation for lost wages and future medical bills from that person’s bodily injury insurance company.
+If you can establish that the accident was caused by another person’s negligence, you can recover compensation for lost wages and future medical bills from that person’s bodily injury insurance.
 Moreover, if you suffered a permanent injury, you can recover pain and suffering and other damages from the negligent person’s bodily injury insurance.
 If the at-fault party does not carrier bodily injury insurance, you can recover from your Uninsured/Underinsured motorist insurance.

 However, in Florida bodily injury insurance and Uninsured/Underinsured motorist insurance is not mandatory.
 Florida is one of only two states that does not mandate that all drivers have bodily injury insurance.
 The result is that in many cases, there is no insurance coverage for victims’ injuries.
 At our firm, we work to discover all available insurance and explore all possible avenues of recovery.
 Our law firm has a history of success in turning low-value or low-insurance cases into larger settlement recoveries for our clients.